NilsPonsard/settings-manager/README.md

 # settings-manager

-A script to manage your configurations.
+A program to manage your configurations.

 ## supported configurations